briananstett/k8-presentation/README.md

  curl -fsSL https://raw.githubusercontent.com/briananstett/k8-presentation/master/1_Docker/terraform/main.tf -o docker-main.tf && terraform apply -auto-approve

 ```
 This command will create a Compute Engine instance and a firewall rule opening the VM to the internet.
-If you navigate to the Compute Engine console, you should your newly created instance.
-SSH into the instance using the "SSH".
-Once inside the instance run the following command to finish setup.
+If you navigate to the Compute Engine console, you should see your newly created instance.
+SSH into the instance using the "SSH" button.
+Once inside the instance, run the following command to finish setup.

 ```bash
 sudo usermod -aG docker $USER